|About POW Research Network Japan|

 At any event, very little has been known about the Allied POWs.
 This is because at the time of the termination of war, the Japanese Armed Forces destroyed all documents related to the POW Camps.
 Furthermore, the Japanese Government had been negligent in keeping records of such historical facts during the war.

-For the purpose of digging out those buried historical facts, the POW Research Network Japan was inaugurated in March, 2002, and with about 40 members all over the country, we have carried out researches and studies on the Allied POWs, civilian internees, war criminal trials, etc. by helping one another.
+For the purpose of digging out those buried historical facts, the POW Research Network Japan was inaugurated in March, 2002, and with about 80 members inside and outside the country, we have carried out researches and studies on the Allied POWs, civilian internees, war criminal trials, etc. by helping one another.
 In addition, we have worked on the interchanging activities with the ex-POWs and their families, and many other activities.

 Even today, war or conflict is still going on in some parts of the world, and similar mistakes have repeatedly been made.
 Therefore, now is the very time for us to learn from the experiences in the past.
 The first step we should take is to know the facts correctly, and hand them down to the people, especially to the young ones, and to talk about them with the former enemies beyond the barrier of the nationalities to enhance mutual understanding, and further to think together about the ways in which we will be able to prevent a recurrence of such tragedies in the past.
 We have been endeavoring, and will continue endeavoring to expending our efforts in carrying out the matters as mentioned above, and the results of which will be reported in our website.